PratikWayase/system-design-Handbook/README.md

 Offers better performance with potential short-term inconsistencies.
 Example: Social media platforms like Instagram, where eventual consistency is accept

+Example :

+A cloud storage service (e.g., Google Drive) replicates user files to multiple data centers worldwide.

+Setup:
+Synchronous replication for files within the same region (ensures immediate consistency).
+Asynchronous replication for files across continents (reduces latency).

+Process:
+A user uploads a document in New York.
+The file is immediately replicated to nearby data centers (synchronous).
+The file is later replicated to a European data center (asynchronous) for disaster recovery.
+Outcome: The user's file is always accessible, even during regional outages.

 ## System availability in Numbers